JiaoXianjun/BTLE/README.md

 Time space between packets are 1s (1000ms).
 Tune TI's packet sniffer to channel 37, then above establishment procedure will be captured.

-----Discovery packets example: (which can show any name or services in receiver/scanner, such as LightBlue):
+### c).
+Discovery packets example: (which can show any name or services in receiver/scanner, such as LightBlue):

 Open LightBlue APP in your iPhone/device, then: